Xxytreza/FinalProject_2025_max.nagaishi/README.md

     - Tuning ALS parameters further.
     - Exploring hybrid or deep learning approaches.
   - In the final project, the item_categories data set has not been used which should have been used to create better recommendations.
   - The temporal patterns has not been relevant in the final project.
+  - There is only Precision@ as a evaluation metric, there should be more

 ---